purescript/documentation/PureScript-Conf-2016.md

 Let's discuss the interesting developments over the past year, the current state of PureScript, and plans for the future.

+### Teaching PureScript for JavaScript-ers

+**@AppShipIt**

+Applying experience from Elm to make PureScript less intimidating to newcomers by deferring perceived incidental complexity.

 ### Call for Speakers

 _Anyone_ who would like to present a topic related to PureScript development is more than welcome to do so.
 Any level of experience is appropriate, although we would like to encourage speakers to prepare something appropriate for a beginner-level audience.
 If you have a topic, please add the title and a brief description above.